TheSighing/chimera/README.md

 def see_also() => makes a whole set of related thhings to the topic chosen.

-***def chossy() => parse disambiguation pages can be called when the page reached during climb or any given method in the class and it hits a "chossy page" one that cannot be parsed in this custiomary method ie a disambiguation page or otherwise.
+***def chossy() => parse disambiguation pages can be called when the page reached during climb or any given method in the class and it hits a "chossy page" one that cannot be parsed in this customary method ie a disambiguation page or otherwise.

 ?? def flash() => directly grab a section of the overall page when supplied a set of context levels and/or